bootstrapworld/curriculum/lessons/bar-and-pie-charts/langs/en-us/slides.md

 {layout="Launch"}
 # Exploring other Displays

-There are _lots_ of other functions, for all different kinds of charts and plots.
+There are _lots_ of other functions, for all different kinds of data displays.

 Even if you don’t know what these plots are for yet, see if you can use your knowledge of Contracts to figure out how to use them!

 <!--

 -->
 ---
-{layout="InvestigateR"}
+{layout="Investigate-DN"}
-# Synthesize
+# Exploring other Displays

-@image{images/legsp.png,"A pie chart showing how many animals have each number of legs" ,300}

 Complete @printable-exercise{pages/exploring-displays-1.adoc} and @printable-exercise{pages/exploring-displays-2.adoc}.